lovetwice1012/discord-nitro-generator/README.md

 Step 1) Download and extract the folder from this .zip file

-Step 2) Go to https://nodejs.org/en/download/ and download Node.js LTS for Windows
+Step 2) Go to https://nodejs.org/en/download/ and download and install Node.js LTS for Windows using nodes instructions

 Step 3) Run the .bat file labeled "install_and_run.bat" and wait for it to finish installing the node modules